 Most people don’t realize that when you connect your money to your life dreams/values, it can have an empowering effect.

 Working to align your life in all areas in fact is one of the most beneficial ways to transform your entire life both inside and out.
-This is why in the Rich Minimalist course we:

 What is it in particular that you feel when you spend money on yourself?